Best 38 Special Ammo For Target Practice Precision Shooting

 Quality Components

 The quality of the powder, bullet, casing, and primer all play a role in how well your ammo will perform at the range.
-Better casing materials feed and extract better; the higher-quality powder will burn cleaner with more power, and quality primers will ignite on the first strike every time.
+Better casing materials feed and extract better; the higher-quality powder will burn cleaner and to consistent results; quality primers will ignite reliably fast and hot.

 Customer Reviews